 - Vegetation on the rock is Closed Heathland whilst the perched sand dunes support an Open Shrubland. - Threatened species are relying on remnant, small areas of specific vegetation. - The eastern slope and northern slope have also been eroded at two locations.
-A landslip has occurred on the north face, and at the stairs, erosion caused by wave action has occurred and this section is in bad need of repair. - From the survey conducted and the information available on the wildlife atlas records a number of threatened species listed on the Threatened Species Conservation Act, 1995 occur in the area of interest. - The Norah Head headland and the landscape is seen as a continuum and any management must address the area in terms of a total ecosystem. - Removal of weeds alone without replacing vegetation will result in [further] wind and water erosion. - Some management of the landslip area should be attempted.
+A landslip has occurred on the north face, and at the stairs, erosion caused by wave action has occurred and this section is in bad need of repair. - From the survey conducted and the information available on the wildlife atlas records several threatened species listed on the Threatened Species Conservation Act, 1995 occur in the area of interest. - The Norah Head headland and the landscape is seen as a continuum and any management must address the area in terms of a total ecosystem. - Removal of weeds alone without replacing vegetation will result in [further] wind and water erosion. - Some management of the landslip area should be attempted.
 Constant removal of weeds, diversion of drainage and planting young seedlings are recommended management options.

-The Aboriginal Cultural Heritage Management Plan 2016 also stresses the need for weed removal and erosion control measures are to be carefully undertaken and without disturbing the soil, all with regard to cultural considerations orah Head Norah Head Lighthouse Land Manager Board
+The Aboriginal Cultural Heritage Management Plan 2016 also stresses the need for weed removal and erosion control measures are to be carefully undertaken and without disturbing the soil, all with regard to cultural considerations